cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 For a more thorough explanation of Cypress's Web Security model, [please read our dedicated guide to it](https://on.cypress.io/guides/web-security).
 {% endnote %}

 This error means that your application navigated to a superdomain that Cypress was not bound to.
-Initially when you [`cy.visit()`](https://on.cypress.io/api/visit), Cypress changes the browser's url to match the `url` passed to [`cy.visit()`](https://on.cypress.io/api/visit).
+Initially when you {% url `cy.visit()` visit %}, Cypress changes the browser's url to match the `url` passed to {% url `cy.visit()` visit %}.
 This enables Cypress to communicate with your application to bypasses all same-origin security policies among other things.

 When your application navigates to a superdomain outside of the current origin-policy, Cypress is unable to communicate with it, and thus fails.